Larry Holmes vs. Muhammad Ali: Background

 On July 17, 1980, Ali and Holmes signed to fight on October 2 at Caesars Palace in Las Vegas.
 Promoter Don King said Ali would be paid $8 million and Holmes $6 million.
 Caesars Palace constructed a temporary 24,790-seat outdoor arena for the fight.
 The live gate was $6 million, a record for that time.

 Due to concerns for Ali's health, the Nevada State Athletic Commission had the former champion examined at Minnesota's Mayo Clinic as a prerequisite to being granted a boxing license.
 Ali checked into the clinic on July 23, 1980.
 His neurological exam was conducted by Dr. Frank Howard, whose report contained the following information: Ali showed a slight degree of missing when he tried to touch his finger to his nose, he had difficulty in coordinating the muscles used in speaking, and he did not hop on one foot with expected agility.
 However, Dr. Howard determined that there were no specific findings to prohibit Ali from fighting.
 The Mayo Clinic report was forwarded to the Nevada State Athletic Committee, but it was not made public at that time.
 Based on the report, Ali was granted a license to box in Nevada.

 Ali weighed in at 217+1/2 lb, his lightest weight since he defeated George Foreman on October 30, 1974.

-Ali overused the medication Thyrolar while training, which probably contributed to his sluggish performance during the fight.